vgurianov/uml-sp/docs/case_studies/clock/clock.md

-# Clock decomposition
+# Decomposition of clock
 Terms view on [Wikipedia](https://en.wikipedia.org/wiki/Pendulum_clock).
 ## Introduction
 The SSP (Simulation with Scientific Profile) is analog of Unified Process to development a simulation models.
 The main principle of SSP is a decomposition principle [1].
 First of all, we define context and system.
 Farther, we make decomposition of system to subsystems.
-In end, we have atomic objects.
+In the end, we have atomic objects.
 The atomic object is an anolog of ABS-agent.
-For decomposition, we use Composite pattern.<br/>
+For decomposition, we use *Composite* pattern.<br/>
 In SSP, the particularity feature of decomposition is a decomposition of time.
 For any subsystem need to define a minimal change of subsystem (quantum of exist, can say ).
 In UML2 SP, it is a operation with "Exist" stereotype.
 In this section we will discurse it topic.

 ## Encapsulate of time